T1 vs DSL

 Expense is the ultimate distinction between a T1 and DSL line.
 Based on the type of package you possess, the cost of DSL service may well be between $19 and $79 monthly.
 As recently as five years ago a T1 line cost averaged about $1,000 per month.
 This was past the budgets of many businesses.
 Ever since then the expense of a T1 connection now ranges from the high $300's to the low $700's monthly, making it a choice that small businesses and even home offices are more likely to look into.
 A T1 line is more expensive than DSL, but what is the real cost to your company if your Internet connection goes down?
 If your work definitely demands that your employees, telephone calls, and emails are always up, it is mandatory that you ditch DSL and hold a trustworthy T1 line.

-We are experts in AR T-1 Line.
-This page is a quick list of the services specifically offered by T1Market in Reed.
+We help you with AR Fractional T1 Line.
+This page is a short listing of the products specifically offered by T1Market in Reed.

-Going forward, our wish is to constantly improve our product offerings.
-We now offer enterprise products usually employed by bigger corporations, particularly: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our suppliers also offer free managed Cisco routers for multi-year contracts.
-Mainly, our goal is to build a bond with you - our client - that will certainly last for years to come.
-Earning your trust is exactly what we do all the time.
-Conserving you cash on economical Ethernet services is precisely how we keep it.
+As we go forward, our objective is to constantly improve our product offerings.
+We now provide business products usually employed by bigger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our suppliers also provide free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to create a bond with you - our customer - that will certainly last for years to come.
+Acquiring your trust is exactly what we do all the time.
+Saving you money on economical MPLS services is precisely how we keep it.